The Shelby District has a tradition all its own to honor those who have served the Shelby District for more than 20 years: The Blue Ox.

 Bemidji is the premiere wool coat and Jac-shirt manufacturer in the U.S. Established in 1920 in Bemidji, MN (home to Paul Bunyan and Babe the Blue Ox), their coats are prized possessions.
 And with the award name – nothing is more fitting as a thank you for a job well done.
 Only members of Shelby District are afforded this honor!

-This Award is given for a minimum of 20 years of Scouting service and to a worthy past recipient of the District Award of Merit.
 It is a District-based award and is presented in esteem to those who have continued to give back to Shelby District, long after awards and accolades were awarded.
 This Award is for those who have the desire and passion to push Scouts to Do Their Best and to Be Prepared!

 Past Honorees (with their associated Blue Ox number):